-DuoBody-CD40x4-1BB (GEN1042/BNT312)
+DuoBody-CD40x4-1BB (GEN1042)

-DuoBody-CD40x4-1BB is a proprietary bispecific antibody designed to conditionally activate both CD40-expressing antigen-presenting cells and 4-1BB-expressing T-cells using an inert DuoBody format.
-In pre-clinical settings DuoBody-CD40x4-1BB was shown to conditionally increase proliferation of activated T cells in the presence of CD40-expressing cells in vitro.
+DuoBody-CD40x4-1BB is a bispecific antibody designed to conditionally activate both CD40-expressing antigen-presenting cells and 4-1BB-expressing T-cells using an inert DuoBody format.
+In preclinical settings, as presented at European Association for Cancer Immunotherapy Annual meeting in May 2019, the CD40- and 4-1BB-specific Fab arms of DuoBody-CD40x4-1BB bound to primary human CD40-expressing CD20+ B cells and activated 4-1BB-expressing CD3+ T cells.
+DuoBody-CD40x4-1BB dose-dependently induced CD40 signaling only upon CD40 binding and simultaneous binding to 4-1BB expressing cells and induced 4-1BB signaling only upon 4-1BB binding and simultaneous binding to CD40-expressing cells.
+DuoBody-CD40x4-1BB was also shown to conditionally increase proliferation of activated T cells in the presence of CD40-expressing cells in vitro.
 DuoBody-CD40x4-1BB induced T-cell proliferation upon crosslinking of CD40- and 4-1BB-expressing cells and the binding of only the CD40 arm or the 4-1BB arm had no effect on T-cell proliferation.
-We are co-developing DuoBody-CD40x4-1BB in collaboration with BioNTech under an agreement in which the companies share all costs and future potential profits for DuoBody-CD40x4-1BB on a 50:50 basis.
-DuoBody-CD40x4-1BB is being developed for the treatment of solid cancers using Genmab's proprietary DuoBody technology platform and BioNTech's CD40 and 4-1BB antibodies.
+In addition, DuoBody-CD40x4-1BB did not induce proliferation of T cells that had not been activated by polyclonal or antigen-specific T-cell receptor triggering.
+In the context of cancer, DuoBody-CD40x4-1BB can enhance anti-tumor immunity by (re-)activating tumor-specific T cells, either intratumorally or in the tumor-draining lymph nodes.
+Conditional agonist activity is a unique mechanism of action, distinguishing DuoBody-CD40x4-1BB from agonistic monoclonal antibodies targeting CD40 or 4-1BB.
+It therefore represents a novel therapeutic agent with potential for treatment of solid tumors.